(A) How does an individual apply for supplemental nutrition assistance program (SNAP) benefits?

 (J) What is the time limit for processing an application?

-(1) The assistance group shall be given an opportunity to participate no later than thirty days after the JFS 07200 is filed.
+(1) The assistance group shall be given an opportunity to participate no later than thirty days after the application is filed.
 Expedited service shall be available to assistance groups in immediate need in accordance with rule 5101:4-6-09 of the Administrative Code.

 (2) The county agency shall determine the eligibility and benefit amount within the first thirty days based on the circumstances for the entire month.
 Even when the application is filed late in the month, the assistance group's circumstances for the entire month shall be considered.

-(K) How is a voluntary withdrawal of a JFS 07200 processed?
+(K) How is a voluntary withdrawal of an application processed?

-(L) How is an application for food assistance processed when the assistance group is applying for other benefits?
+(L) How is an application for SNAP processed when the assistance group is applying for other benefits?

-(1) All food assistance applications, regardless of whether they are joint applications or separate applications, shall be processed in accordance with food assistance procedural timeliness standards, notice requirements, and fair hearing requirements specified in Chapters 5101:4-2, 5101:4-5, 5101:4-6, and 5101:6-2 of the Administrative Code.
-No assistance group shall have food assistance benefits denied solely on the basis that an application to participate in another program has been denied or benefits under another program have been terminated without a separate determination that the assistance group failed to satisfy a food assistance eligibility requirement.
+(1) All SNAP applications, regardless of whether they are joint applications or separate applications, shall be processed in accordance with SNAP procedural timeliness standards, notice requirements, and fair hearing requirements specified in Chapters 5101:4-2, 5101:4-5, 5101:4-6, and 5101:6-2 of the Administrative Code.
+No assistance group shall have SNAP benefits denied solely on the basis that an application to participate in another program has been denied or benefits under another program have been terminated without a separate determination that the assistance group failed to satisfy a SNAP eligibility requirement.

-(2) Assistance groups that file a joint application for food assistance and another program and are denied benefits for the other program shall not be required to resubmit another application for food assistance but shall have food assistance eligibility determined in accordance with the food assistance processing time frames from the date the joint application was initially accepted by the county agency.
+(2) An assistance group that simultaneously requests SNAP and another program and is denied benefits for the other program shall not be required to resubmit another application for SNAP but shall have SNAP eligibility determined in accordance with the SNAP processing time frames from the date the joint application was initially accepted by the county agency.

-(3) To facilitate participation in the program, the county agency shall notify assistance groups in which members are applying for other types of assistance that they may file a separate application for food assistance benefits independent of the application for benefits for any other program.
+(3) To facilitate participation in the program, the county agency shall notify assistance groups in which members are applying for other types of assistance that they may file a separate application for SNAP benefits independent of the application for benefits for any other program.

 (M) When is an application considered an inquiry?